AndiNowe/fspt4-milestone-five-jbrcodes/README.md

 Create a webpage with the following functionality:

-- [ ] A list of students.
+- [X ] A list of students.
-- [ ] A form to add new students.
+- [X ] A form to add new students.
 There should be fields to input the first and last names, separately.
   - After submitting the form, the new student should be added to the database and displayed on the page.
-- [ ] Each student can be deleted with a delete button.
+- [X ] Each student can be deleted with a delete button.
 After clicking on this button, student should be deleted from the database and the updated list of students shown on the page
 - [ ] Style the app to make it look as polished as possible.
 Bootstrap is already loaded in the index.html file, so you can use it if you want to.
 - [ ] (Optional/bonus) Clicking on a student should show the student's profile to the right of the students list.
 The info to display this profile should be obtained from a fetch request to `/students/:id`

 To accomplish this, you will need to:

-- [ ] Finish the routes in the API server (`/routes/students.js`).
+- [X ] Finish the routes in the API server (`/routes/students.js`).
-- [ ] Finish the front end (`/client/src/`).
+- [X ] Finish the front end (`/client/src/`).
 Create as many components as you need.

 ## Guidelines